 Cataract surgery is among the most commonly performed surgeries in the United States.
 It is highly effective, comfortable, and safe.
 It is one of the true miracles of modern medicine.

 Dr. Gilbert has over 20 years experience in cataract surgery.
 He has performed thousands of highly successful cataract surgeries.

 Dr. Gilbert removes the cataract through a tiny incision that requires no stitches.
-The cloudy cataractous lens is disassembled and removed using an ultrasound and vacuum system know as phacoemulsification (“phaco”).
-Contrary to common belief, it is not a laser procedure.
+The cloudy cataractous lens is disassembled and removed using an ultrasound and vacuum system known as phacoemulsification (“phaco”).
 A new, clear lens implant is inserted through the tiny incision and unfolded into a similar position as the natural lens.
 The lens secures itself in place, and functions for at least the next 70 years!
 The entire cataract surgery is painless and lasts 10-20 minutes.
 It is done with the patient awake and with the eye numbed or asleep.

 By the next day or sooner, vision is dramatically improved in the vast majority of patients.
-Additional improvements may occur in the next one to two weeks in some patients.
-If you are considering cataract surgery, find out if you are a candidate for a Premium Intraocular Implant.
+Additional improvements may occur in the next one or two weeks in some patients.

 Cataract surgery is not done in the office and is no longer generally done in the hospital.
 Dr. Gilbert performs cataract surgery at the North Shore Cataract and Laser Center (NSCLS) which is located at 91 Montvale Avenue, Stoneham, MA.